aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/importtableoptions/_index.md

 ### getNumberFormats() {#getNumberFormats--}

+<b>@deprecated.</b> Please use the 'numberFormats' property instead.
 Gets or sets the number formats

 ```javascript
 getNumberFormats() : string[];